Cambricon/caffe_boost/README.md

 ```
 Demo program scripts assume above structure and respective prototxt and model file names.

+Cambricon Caffe support int8 and int16 data formats.If you want to use official model or your owner model, you need to refer to [userguide](http://forum.cambricon.com/index.php?m=content&c=index&a=lists&catid=84)to quantify the model first.

 ## Generating File List
 Please generate the file list before running the example.
 It can be done by running script **gen_val.sh**.
 It has 3 parameters, which are dataset_type, val_path and image_path.
 > Usage: